-Irwin Slomka's practice focuses on state and local tax controversies before administrative and judicial bodies in New York and throughout the United States.
-He also has broad experience advising on tax planning, M&A transactions, and tax credits for the full spectrum of corporate and pass-through entities, as well as individuals, and their related business transactions.
+Irwin Slomka’s practice focuses on state and local tax controversies before administrative and judicial bodies in New York and throughout the United States.
+Additionally, he has broad experience in tax planning for the full spectrum of corporate and pass-through entities, as well as individuals, and their related business transactions.

 Mr. Slomka regularly advises and handles litigation for such industries as banking, healthcare, telecommunications, retailing and manufacturing.
 Among the cases he has successfully litigated are Matter of Hallmark Marketing Corp.
 (New York combination), Matter of Nerac, Inc. (New York information services), and W.R.
 Grace & Co.-Conn. v.
 Comm'r of Revenue (Massachusetts apportionment).

 Mr. Slomka is the Co-Chair of the New York City Taxes Committee for the Tax Section of the New York State Bar Association, and is a member of the Tax Section’s Executive Committee.
 He has been the principal author of several reports issued by the New York State Bar Association Tax Section.
 Most recently, he authored reports on draft amendments to the New York State corporate franchise tax regulations regarding tax nexus, and on the 2015-2016 New York State Executive Budget.